giorgosfatouros/llm-chat-engine/README.md

-# LLM-Driven Industrial Maintenance Chatbot
+# LLM-Driven Industrial Maintenance Chatbot Assistant
 ## Project Description
 This project is designed to develop an AI-driven chatbot specialized in Industrial 5.0 maintenance practices, including machinery optimization and process efficiency.
 The chatbot leverages OpenAI's GPT model for natural